UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 #### Setting Your Working Directory

 Another step that is commonly done at the very beginning of your code is setting your working direction.
-This points you to where you have files that you want to upload / where the default is to deposit output files produced during your scripted activities.
+This points to where you have files that you want to upload / where the default is to deposit output files produced during your scripted activities.

 You must set the working directory to a local directory where data are located or output files will be saved.